 Machine weights also can be effective weight training tools, as long as you use machines that adjust to your body dimensions and allow your joints to move through their natural motion paths.
 Machine weights are generally safe when used with the proper technique.
 Many people can learn to use them quickly.

-And whatever type of resistance you choose, remember that proper form and technique is more important than the specific type of equipment.
+And whichever type of resistance you choose, remember that proper form and technique is more important than the specific type of equipment.

 See more Expert Answers